PrivacyMind: Large Language Models Can Be Contextual Privacy Protection Learners: Problem Statement

 \section{Problem Statement}

-\stitle{Problem formulation.} In the context of language models, a fine-tuning dataset $D = \{s\}$ is a collection of natural language sequences $s$.
-Each sequence is denoted as $s=[w_0, w_2, \ldots, w_{(n-1}]$, where $w_i \in s$ represents a token.
+\stitle{Problem Formulation.} In the context of language models, a fine-tuning dataset $D = \{s\}$ is a collection of natural language sequences $s$.
+Each sequence is denoted as $s=[w_0, w_2, \ldots, w_{n-1}]$, where $w_i \in s$ represents a token.
 For privacy protection, the users annotate each sequence in the corpus by a binary sequence $\bp$ denoted as $\bp = [p_0, \ldots, p_{n-1}], p_i \in \{0, 1\}$, where $p_i=1$ denotes the token is private tokens (e.g., PII) need to be protected in the \textit{context}, and $p_i=0$ otherwise.
 Here, the \textit{contextual privacy} posits that the sensitivity of a piece of information is not solely intrinsic to the information itself, but is also influenced by its surrounding context.

 To illustrate, ``Alan Gates visited Crescent Vale Medical Center for Hemophilia treatment'' is considered more indicative than ``Alan Gates visited Crescent Vale.''
 The former provides a clearer insight into an individual's health when the name ``Alan Gates'' is paired with the medical condition and the specific medical center.
 Important notations used in the paper are included in Table~\ref{tab:notation} in the Appendix.

 \stitle{Objective.} The primary objectives are twofold: 1) enhancing the model's performance by effectively integrating knowledge from the fine-tuning corpus.
 The model should generate responses that are contextually relevant and aligned with the intended domain; 2) minimizing the risk of generating privacy-protected tokens.
 Privacy protection in large language models requires not just the masking or removal of private PIIs, but a deep understanding of the interplay between data points and their contexts.
 As models become more sophisticated and data more interconnected, the nuances of contextual privacy will become increasingly paramount.